thehig/ff-codeinterview/README.md

 ### Phase 3:

-* return first name, last name and current age of particular customer AND
+* ~~return first name, last name~~
+* ~~current age of particular customer~~
-* a random joke fetched from [external service](http://www.icndb.com/api/) with customer name interpolated
+* ~~a random joke fetched from [external service](http://www.icndb.com/api/)~~
+* ~~with customer name interpolated~~

+### Phase 4:
+> because there's always at least one more than you think

+While implementing the above I was primarily focused on bringing up a stable server.
+I encountered some issues with waterline which cost me a number of hours.
+Because of this, I was primarily focused on getting all the functionality in before attempting a thorough testing strategy.

+* Unit test the
+  * Models
+  * Server
+  * Endpoint
+  * ICNDB integration
+  * Momentjs

+Additionally the following simplifications/assumptions were made:

+* sqlite3 switched for sails-disk dev storage
+* user IDs are autoincrementing integers, which can be considered data leakage
+* user authentication was not added
+* upon further re-reading of the [specification](#specification) the 'User' api should be called 'Customer'
+* icndb API calls are being made inside the UserController.
+This could lead to a DOS vector

 ---

 # ~~sqlite3~~
 > See [sails-disk](#sails-disk)

-### adaptor

-There are many adaptors for sqlite3 and sails.js.
-The most popular one in my initial search was waterline-sqlite3, although further investigation into the pros/cons of the different adaptors would be prudent prior to scale.

-**DEBUG MODE IS ENABLED IN THE ADAPTOR AND MIGRATE IS ENABLED IN THE MODEL**

-### data formats

-sqlite3s data formats are quite basic so some care should be taken with the date field.
-Additionally the **user ids are auto-incrementing integers**, which is bad practise as it can cause some data leakage.

 # sails-disk